appio-go/logger/README.md

 # go-logger
-Loggs your data to stdout and log folder
+Loggs your data to stdout and log folder in sutable for Elastic search format